Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 2.14.
 Enhanced NEXTOR.SYS

-The NEXTOR.SYS file has been improved in several ways in Nextor 3.
+The `NEXTOR.SYS` file has been improved in several ways in Nextor 3.
 To begin with, its version number is now 3.0 (or higher), matching the major version number of the Nextor kernel.

-Also, the resident code of NEXTOR.SYS is more compact than it was in Nextor 2, so slightly more free memory (TPA) is left for programs.
+Also, the resident code of `NEXTOR.SYS` is more compact than it was in Nextor 2, so slightly more free memory (TPA) is left for programs.

-Finally, when the DOS environment can't be loaded at boot time (because NEXTOR.SYS or COMMAND2.COM is missing or incompatible), Nextor will now print a proper error message (for example "Command interpreter not found" or "Incompatible DOS version") before falling back to the BASIC prompt, instead of failing silently.
+Finally, when the DOS environment can't be loaded at boot time (e.g. because `COMMAND2.COM` is missing or incompatible), Nextor will now print a proper error message (for example "Command interpreter not found" or "Incompatible DOS version") before falling back to the BASIC prompt, instead of repeatedly asking the user for another disk or failing silently.

 ### 2.15.
 File mounting and disk emulation mode